servirtium/README/starting-a-new-impl-step-5.md

 Each of the five tests done **so far** in the climate-api took a single country code.

-Change: For **direct mode** tests (as well as Servirtium **record** and **playback** modes), add the possibility of calculating averages for more than one country code.
+Change: For **direct mode** tests (as well as Servirtium **record** and **playback** modes), add the possibility of calculating rainfall averages for more than one country code (changes in our test harness).
 That would be a list of countries.
 Here's the Python test for for a new test for 'gbr' and 'fra' rainfall average (pseudo code again):

 ```
 test_averageRainfallForGreatBritainAndFranceFrom1980to1999CanBeCalculatedFromTwoRequests()